-‘Everyone says they love our home, so why can’t I sell it?’
+‘Everyone says they love our home, so why can’t we sell it?’

 If your home is for sale, weekends can often be spent whirling around like a spinning dervish making sure everything is neat and tidy, whizzing the hoover around, sending the children out to walk the dog whilst you tidy their rooms, sweeping scattered shoes and clothing back into their cupboards, all in readiness for people viewing your home.

-And then Monday morning comes with you eagerly anticipating the outcome of the viewings which have taken place, only to find your agent ‘phones to say, ‘sorry it’s not for them’.
+Then Monday morning comes with you eagerly anticipating the outcome of the viewings which have taken place, only to find your agent phones to say, ‘sorry, it’s not for them’.

 A charming gentleman called our office recently to ask for our advice.
 He had had a record 35 viewings on his house over the last year, but not one single offer.
 During the whole of that time, not one person had even been attracted enough to book a second viewing.
 He was at a complete loss as to what to do and wanted some ideas on how he could improve the situation.

-On average, a house sells after around 12 – 15 viewings.
+On average, a house sells after around 12-15 viewings.
 During this time, you would expect a couple of second viewings and an offer or two, even if low ones.
-With that in mind, this gentleman should have had 3 or 4 offers, with the last one high enough for him to accept.
+With that in mind, this gentleman should have had three or four offers, with the last one high enough for him to accept.

-- Viewing feedback – make sure your agent gives you proper feedback.
-‘It’s not for us’ doesn’t help them or you!
+- Viewing feedback – Make sure your agent gives you proper feedback.
+‘It’s not for them’ doesn’t help them or you.
 It is their job to find out why nobody is taking their initial interest any further.
 Make sure you impress upon them the importance of being made aware of any concerns raised.
 A colour choice or maintenance issue could be easily remedied and make a considerable difference.
 It’s difficult, but be objective.
-You are looking forward to your next property, so think of it as a step to achieving this and don’t let your own preferences get in the way of a successful outcome.
-The sooner you know why a viewer didn’t want to buy your home, the quicker you can improve your chances for the next viewer.
+You are looking forward to your next property, so think of it as a step to achieving this, and don’t let your own preferences get in the way of a successful outcome.
+The sooner you know why a viewer didn’t want to buy your home, the quicker you can improve your chances with the next viewer.

-- Marketing – perhaps the wrong aspect of the house is being promoted such as the back of the house as the main advertisement in all the advertising.
-Perhaps the photography is making the rooms look larger than they really are: often estate agent photographers use a wide angled lens and so make small rooms look huge.
-Perhaps the house is next to a pub, school, or next to a railway; or perhaps there is just a courtyard and no garden, but no mention is made of this in the brochure.
+- Marketing – Perhaps the wrong aspect of the house is being promoted, such as the back of the house as the main advertisement in all the advertising.
+Perhaps the photography is making the rooms look larger than they really are; often estate agent photographers use a wide angled lens and, so, make small rooms look huge.
+Perhaps the house is next to a pub, school or railway, or perhaps there is a courtyard, but no garden, and no mention is made of this in the brochure.
 It is important to be flattering, but equally important not to mislead.

-In many ways, having plenty of viewings is a much easier problem, as it shows that there are enough people looking in that price range, for that type of house, in that location.
+In many ways, having plenty of viewings is a much easier problem, as it shows there are enough people looking in that price range for that type of house in that location.
 Now all you need to do is attract that one viewer who actually wants to buy your house.

-We should love to share our thoughts and experience with you and help you determine why you have not found that perfect buyer to date, and, more importantly, what you must do to attract that buyer.
-We have sold over 2000 homes, some very difficult ones, in the last thirteen years, so may we can help you too.
+We should love to share our thoughts and experience with you to help you determine why you have not found that perfect buyer to date and, more importantly, what you must do to attract that buyer.
+We have sold over 2,000 homes, some very difficult ones, in the last 13 years, so maybe we can help you too?